-- Not have received an award from the FEBS Youth Travel Fund to attend a FEBS Advanced Course in the same year as the Congress, nor a FEBS Congress Bursary for the previous year’s Congress (42nd FEBS Congress in Jerusalem)
+- Not have received an award from the FEBS Youth Travel Fund to attend a FEBS Advanced Course in 2019, nor a FEBS Congress bursary or FEBS YSF grant for the previous year’s FEBS Congress and Young Scientists' Forum (Prague, 2018)

 How to apply

-(2) Click yes to the question in the registration form about applying for a FEBS bursary
+(2) Click yes to the question in the registration form about applying for a Congress bursary

-(3) Upload the following documents as a single pdf:
+(3) Upload the following documents as a single pdf file:

 - Proof of current FEBS Constituent Society membership (scanned copy of current membership certificate/letter from your FEBS Constituent Society)